-Judicial review :
+Judicial Review:

-The countries with common law system have the method of judicial review, which is embodied in their constitutions or any source of the same.
+The countries with common law system have the

+method of judicial review, which is embodied in their constitutions or any source of the same.
 Any law which is passed by the legislature or executive, the power to review that law is vested in the High Courts and Supreme Court.
-It is important as it the measure through which legislative and executive remains under the surveillance.
+It is important as if the measure through which legislative and executive remains under the surveillance.
 The system of the checks and balances has made it easy so that they can check other branches.

 For the judicial review of legislations The Indian Constitution has some provisions.
-This concept has taken from the constitution of United States Of America. which makes the judiciary empower to make decisions and review the laws passed by the legislature.
+This concept has taken from the constitution of United States of America. which makes the judiciary empower to make decisions and review the laws passed by the legislature.
 If any part of the legislation is in coercion with the constitution of India then it can also be rendered as unconstitutional.

-This power conferred on the Judiciary has a lot of significance as it has to deal directly with people and protect the rights of people against the tyranny of the other two organs.
+This power conferred on the Judiciary has a lot of significance as it has to deal directly with people and protect their rights as against the tyranny f the other two organs.
 It is however important to see that the procedure of judicial review forms a part of the system of checks and balances.

 In Union Of India v.
-Satish Chandra, Krishna Iyer,

-J. observed that: "Neither we are in the mood to condone willful procrastination nor suffer wanton stagnation in administration in obeying order of courts as a ground for default.
+Satish Chandra37, Krishna Iyer, J. observed: "We are in no mood to condone willful procrastination nor suffer want on stagnation in administration as a ground for default in obeying courts order.
 The law does not respect lazy bosses nor cheeky evaders.
 Nevertheless, behaving in a pragmatic manner and taking into consideration on the paper logged procedure, millions of people and miles of red tape in governmental functioning, the court stressed that contempt power must be used sparingly if it is conceived that there has been willful defiance or disobedience.
 Court has now developed the concept of 'Continuous Mandamus' to monitor compliance of its direction."